 Whether you call it a kimono, poncho, wrap, cape or shawl – you should have one of these in your wardrobe.

-Winter is here and while spring may be right around the corner, there are still plenty of cool/cold days left.
-The newest trend is the super versatile cape.
+Fall is here already and winter on the way — with plenty of cold days ahead!
+A trend started by Hollywood celebrities a couple years ago is the super versatile cape.
 Some may call it a wrap, shawl, or kimono, but no matter what the name, you will want to have one in your wardrobe.
 This multi-faceted piece of clothing is perfect for cold winter days because it keeps you warm but is also free flowing enough that you can move easily.

 We love the detailing and exquisite colors of the Antheia Floral Burnout Hand Beaded Cape.
 It is so elegant and rich in color that you will feel like a princess when wearing it, but it extremely functional and can easily be worn with some black dress pants and a solid tunic.